Contents of this page

 The University of Leeds supports the social model of disability.
 This rights-based approach proposes that disability is primarily a form of institutional discrimination and social exclusion and not the product of physical difference between individuals (sometimes referred to as the individual or medical model of disability).
 In this Framework ‘disabled people’ refers to individuals who have impairments (for example, long-term physical, mental, intellectual, sensory or those associated with neurodiversity) which, in interaction with various barriers within the social environment, may hinder full and effective participation in society on an equal basis with others (United Nations Convention on the Rights of Persons with Disabilities, 2006).
-Please see more information and resources about disability support for staff and students at the University.
+Please see more information and resources about disability support for staff and disability support for students at the University.

 We acknowledge that every disabled person’s lived experience is unique.
 An individual does not need to have a formal ‘diagnosis’ to identify as disabled and someone with a diagnosed disability may not identify or define themselves as ‘disabled’.
 Two individuals with the same condition may have some similar experiences but they are also likely to experience their disability very differently due to the influence of a range of factors.
 These factors may include: the context of their social, educational or employment environment; the impact of the disability on their daily life (and how this is influenced by the context); whether they were born with or acquired their disability; any other impairments / conditions; whether their disability is outwardly visible to others or has few outward visible signs (many disabled people may experience a combination of these); other aspects of their identity and how they choose to identify with these personal characteristics or not.

 The interaction between identity, characteristics and type(s) of impairments creates additional complexities when considering how to reduce barriers and increase inclusion for disabled people.
 Our approach to disability equality recognises that discrimination is complex and multifaceted.
 An individual might experience barriers related to multiple aspects of their identity at the same time or in isolation and this can exacerbate the discrimination and marginalisation they might experience.
-For example, Black British women are more likely to experience common mental health issues than White British women (NHS, 2017).
+For example, Black British women are more likely to experience common mental health issues than White British women (Ethnicity facts and figures.gov.uk, 2017).
 Despite this, White people are more likely to receive treatment for mental health issues than people from Black Asian and ethnically diverse backgrounds (Rethink Mental Illness, 2020).
 To meet the needs of our disabled staff and students we must take account of how intersectionality impacts on their experience.